slgrobotics/robots_bringup/Docs/Sensors/BNO085 IMU.md

 which causes extreme confusion of the EKF filter, which fuses wheels odometry and UMU.
 What happens and why it matters is explained [here](https://chatgpt.com/s/t_691b60f38e1c8191a0a309cbcf99e478).
 I created an issue [here](https://github.com/bnbhat/bno08x_ros2_driver/issues/16).

+### Note: 9DOF vs 6DOF operation (ROS2)

+It takes some time for the sensor to fully self-calibrate at startup.
+While accelerometer and gyroscope calibrations are usually fast and problem-free, the magnetometer can be more temperamental.
+Moving and rotating the device may help, but it does not guarantee success.

+The SH-2 firmware on the *BNO085/BNO086* does not emit `SH2_ROTATION_VECTOR` packets until the magnetometer accuracy reaches at least `LOW`.
+When the magnetometer is unusable (indoor operation, ferrous chassis, magnetic interference) that condition never becomes true, and 9DOF operation becomes unavailable (`/imu/data` stream cannot be published).

+A runtime parameter `enable_6dof_mode` (bool, default *false*) selects the orientation source:

+- *false* (default): SH2_ROTATION_VECTOR      (9-DOF, accel+gyro+mag)
+- *true*:            SH2_GAME_ROTATION_VECTOR (6-DOF, accel+gyro)

+Default preserves upstream 9-DOF behavior and matches the sensor's advertised capability.
+Users on setups where the magnetometer cannot calibrate can force 6-DOF orientation, giving up absolute (magnetic-north) yaw in exchange for a working `/imu/data` stream.

 ### Trying it